gluax-lang/gluax-lang.github.io/src/content/docs/language/let.md

 title: Let
 ---

-The `let` keyword is used to declare variables in GLuaX.
-It supports declaring one or more variables, optionally with type annotations, and requires an initializer for each variable.
+The `let` keyword declares variables in GLuaX.

+- Variables declared with `let` can be changed after assignment.
+- You must provide an initial value for each variable.

 ## Syntax